Oberes Gericht

 Oberes Gericht is an area in the southwest of Austria and one of 36 microregions of the federal state of Tirol.
 The area located in the Landeck District reaches from Pontlatzbrücke to Finstermünzpass.
 It borders Switzerland in the southwest and Italy in the south.
 According to data from January 2016, the area counts 12,787 inhabitants.
 Most of the settlements in the area are located among the river Inn and form part of the Inntal.
-In addition the area compromises another side valley of the Inntal called Kaunertal.
+In addition the area comprises another side valley of the Inntal called Kaunertal.

 Geography

 The southern frontier of Oberes Gericht is Reschen Pass which forms the Austrian frontier to Italy.
 The northern frontier of Oberes Gericht is formed by the municipality of Fliess.

 The area forms part of the Central Eastern Alps and compromises large parts of the Ötztal Alps and in the west contains parts of the Samnaun Alps.
 The intersection of the rivers Inn and Faggenbach forms the widest point of the Inntal in Oberes Gericht.